In memory of Patrick Sheard

 Patrick was also determined to make a difference.
 From Day One as a Councillor he became involved in so many aspects of Council life, representing the Guildford Greenbelt Group on a number of Committees, and speaking up for Send frequently at the Planning Committee.

-I feel like I have lost a very dear friend and consider myself lucky to have some very precious memories from the short time that I have know him that will keep me smiling for a long time.
+I feel like I have lost a very dear friend and consider myself lucky to have some very precious memories from the short time that I have known him that will keep me smiling for a long time.
 I will miss him terribly.

 My heart goes out to his wife Christina and all his family and friends at this very sad time.